jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 [[source]](https://www.brainpickings.org/2014/01/29/carol-dweck-mindset/)

 7) **Celebration and microaffirmations**  Be sure to celebrate all of your mentees' small and large successes.
-This has been shown to promote confidence and resilience [[5]](https://doi.org/10.1111/nyas.14470).
+This has been shown to promote confidence and resilience [@stelter_establishing_2021].

-8) **Give feedback with cultural sensitivity** - It is important to be aware that your mentee may be struggling with feeling like they don't belong when you provide feedback [[5]](https://doi.org/10.1111/nyas.14470), [[9]](https://doi.org/10.1038/447791a).
+8) **Give feedback with cultural sensitivity** - It is important to be aware that your mentee may be struggling with feeling like they don't belong when you provide feedback [@stelter_establishing_2021; @lee_natures_2007].

 9) In addition to creating a [code of conduct](https://i-sight.com/resources/18-of-the-best-code-of-conduct-examples/) for the lab, consider creating a document that outlines **mentor and mentee expectations**.
-See [here](https://doi.org/10.1371/journal.pcbi.1005709.s001) for an example of such document  [[10]](https://doi.org/10.1371/journal.pcbi.1005709) and see [here](https://ictr.wisc.edu/mentoring/) for more information.
+See [here](https://doi.org/10.1371/journal.pcbi.1005709.s001) for an example of such document  [@masters_ten_2017]and see [here](https://ictr.wisc.edu/mentoring/) for more information.
 Keep in mind that such forms should be tailored for different career stages of your mentees and for mentees who are pursuing different expertise.
 Informatics mentees should incorporate guidelines about data management practices.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yiZQaE0q9BY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>